fandystar/ParkingLot-Node.js/README.md

 - `carPark(input)` : Allocates nearest slot from entry gate to the car.
 It can throw following errors:

     - `Sorry, parking lot is full` : When parking lot has reached its maximum capacity.
+    - `Sorry, parking lot is not created yet` : When parking lot slots is not created.

 - `carLeave(input)` : will make car parking slot to be available  and calculate parking charge based parking hours.
 It throws following errors: